eth-p/uni-chip8/docs/project/Product-Document.md

 #### Simple Contribution Tool

-`sct` is the command file to execute in the repository root directory.
+**sct** is the command file to execute in the repository root directory.
+To execute sct in Non-Windows systems, use `./sct`.
+To execute sct in Windows systems, use `./sct` if in PowerShell, or `sct` if in Command Prompt.

-To view the command list in terminal, execute exactly `sct`.
+To view the command list in terminal, execute sct without any trailing commands or flags.

 A command in the following table is executed as follows: `sct command`.